nrw-digital/week-notes/en/updates/_posts/2023-01-20-week-notes.md

 ## User needs vs NRW needs

 In recent feedback users have asked why an area has no record of flooding when they know it has.
 This is because their properties were flooded by surface water.
-This is the responsibility of local authorities, not NRW (confusing!)
+This is the responsibility of local authorities, not NRW (confusing!).

 We know that splitting flood responsibilities in this way isn’t user-centric.
 [Frazer Rhodes has blogged about this issue](https://medium.com/@frazer_HX/surfacing-the-issues-flood-warnings-for-that-other-type-of-flood-risk-55503597e867).